Would you take out an interest-only mortgage for life? – Which? News

 How much money would you have left in your pocket?

-In the above example, your profit would be much lower on an interest-only mortgage – though your heirs still walk away with a substantial profit.
+In the above example, it’s tempting to think that the interest only investor ends up better off because they save £693 a month in mortgage payments – but that isn’t the case.

+When both parties go to sell, the capital-repayment borrower will keep £670,000 (leaving aside any sale costs).
+But the interest-only borrower only pockets £470,000, as they need to repay the original £200,000 loan to the bank.
+The interest-only borrower saves £166,320 in mortgage payments – but the cost of clearing the mortgage at the end means they are £34,680 worse off.

-But that’s assuming your property grows in value, which it’s not guaranteed to do.
-If your property price stagnates, they may walk away with much less – and if were to drop, you or your estate could end up owing the bank money after the sale.
-While unlikely, this is a possibility that borrowers should be aware of.
+This example also assumes your property will grow in value, which it’s not guaranteed to do.
+If your property price stagnates, an interest only borrower may walk away with much less – and if were to drop, you or your estate could end up owing the bank money after the sale.

 Also, older borrowers are unlikely to qualify for a repayment mortgage that will last beyond their working years – so in our example, the reality is a borrower today might have few options for getting on the property ladder at all.

-Note: *EDITOR’S NOTE: This story has been edited to clarify the financial comparison between interest only and repayment mortgages.